fboukezzoula/PlaceholdersKit/README.md

 The URI root path of our Consul KV store to extract all the KV Pairs. <br />
 _(default "/dev/")_

+The PlaceholdersKit tool use the Consul Hashicorp api package.
+If you need more arguments for accessing to your Consul infrastructure, you can easily define the standard environment variables (_CONSUL_HTTP_ADDR, CONSUL_HTTP_TOKEN, CONSUL_HTTP_AUTH, CONSUL_HTTP_SSL, CONSUL_CACERT_, etc ...) for creating a new consul client by calling NewClient function with a Config object as argument.
+We create easily this Config object by calling the DefaultConfig function and change attribues like Address, Scheme, Datacenter, etc ...

+In most of the cases, our 3 arguments (_**consulAddress, consulDataCenter, consulEndpointEnvironment**_) will be ample enough.

+The full documentation is available on [Godoc](https://godoc.org/github.com/hashicorp/consul/api)

 <p align="center">
   <img src="ressources/arguments_cmd_line.png" width="1028"/>
   <img src="ressources/consul.png" width="1028"/>
 </p>

 # Examples of using the PlaceholdersKit command line :